DavidBadura/Fixtures/doc/converter.md

     data: # ...
 ```

-Your converter can also access the properties section.
+Your converter can also access the properties parameters.

 ``` yaml
 user: